kishanJCygnet/Cygnettaxtech_V2/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 2.4.8 =
+= 2.4.9 =
-* New: Added Pages to Conditional display
-* Fix: Homepage display issue
-* Fix: Background color issue
-* Tweak: Improved WP Rocket support
-* Tweak: Improved SG Optimizer support
+Improved support for WP ROcket and LiteSpeed Cache plugins.
+Google and Facebook consent modes support (Cookie Compliance only).